d365collaborative/d365fo.tools/docs/Get-D365WebServerType.md

 ## DESCRIPTION
 Get the web server which will be used to run D365FO: Either IIS or IIS Express.
 Newly deployed development machines will have this set to IIS Express by default.

+It will look for the file located in the default Package Directory.

 ## EXAMPLES